Makita LS0815F 8-1/2″ Miter Saw Review

 I like the safety trigger on this saw, which is a pushbutton thumb-actuated style located at the top of the vertically-oriented handle.
 It’s all quite comfortable to use, though it may take a few times (as it did for me) to get accustomed to the new mechanism.
 The switch is nice and big, so you don’t have to think about it when you’re ready to cut—just grab the handle and go.

-The blade guard on the Makita LS0815 is a translucent Makita blue, giving you a nice view of your workpiece throughout the cut.
-The tri-LED lights at the pivoting end of the saw light up the work area nicely in dim lighting conditions, though it didn’t do much during the day.
-Makita gives you an option to turn it on or off during use, so it can be helpful when setting up the cut—not just when you’re spinning up the blade.
+The blade guard on the Makita LS0815 is a translucent Makita blue.
+This gives you a nice view of your workpiece throughout the cut.
+The tri-LED lights at the pivoting end of the saw light up the work area nicely in dim lighting conditions.
+It didn’t, however, do much for us during the day.
+Makita gives you an option to turn it on or off during use.
+That can be helpful when setting up the cut—not just when you’re spinning up the blade.

-When making wider cuts the integrated extension wings pull out to give you additional 9” of reach on either end of the base for a total of 36”.
-Of course, we paired the Makita LS0815F with their WST05 job site miter saw stand, giving us a full 9 feet of material support.
+When making wider cuts the integrated extension wings pull out to give you an additional 9” of reach on either end of the base.
+This gives you a total of 36”.
+Of course, we paired the Makita LS0815F with their WST05 job site miter saw stand.
+That upped our material support width to a full 9 feet or more.
 If you have this miter saw and you need it to be somewhat mobile, Makita’s stand is one of the best matches for it.
 Our saw stayed permanently mounted to it during the entire review.

 - Model: LS0815F or LS0815FL

 - Blade diameter: 8-1/2” (216mm)